 There is no obvious reason why the grant of leniency should affect a third party's ability to bring a follow-on damages action against a leniency applicant as the leniency programme does not affect the civil consequences of a competition law infringement.
 However, to the author's knowledge the question has not yet been addressed by Swiss courts.
+One issue in this context may be that the Competition Commission (COMCO) grants access to the files of leniency applicants more restrictively than to the files of parties that have not applied for leniency or that it may not grant access at all.
+However, this practice is developing and subject to court decisions.

-COMCO decisions are not binding on civil courts.
+COMCO's decisions are not binding on civil courts.
 Civil courts may tend to follow COMCO's opinion so that a COMCO decision or an appellate decision may as a rule be expected to facilitate follow-on claims.
 However, it rests with the civil court to legally assess the evidence produced by the parties.